QuBenhao/LeetCode/problems/problems_1893/problem.md

 # 1893.
-Check if All the Integers in a Range Are Covered
+Check if All the Integers in a Range Are Covered [Rating: 1307.38]

 You are given a 2D integer array `ranges` and two integers `left` and `right`.
 Each `ranges[i] = [starti, endi]` represents an **inclusive** interval between `starti` and `endi`.